bbauska/UofM-AdvStyling/readme.md

 they need something on the backend to help manage the code.
 So learning that was tricky, but at the end of the day I realized that the stuff going on inside that system, like the HTML and CSS that I was writing, were the same things that I learned in your class.
-So it wasn\'t too bad of a transition.
+So it wasn&apos;t too bad of a transition.
 Other things like accessibility are very important, especially for the University of Michigan and its users.
 So learning about accessibility and how to take this HTML that I was writing, the semantic code, and take it to the next level that makes it accessible by all of my users was a very interesting experience.

-\>\> Yeah, I think you took my class back before I was teaching HTML 5.
+&gt;&gt; Yeah, I think you took my class back before I was teaching HTML 5.
-And so we didn\'t have a lot of those semantic tags.
-I didn\'t know if now you\'re using header and footer and nav and just some of the other tags that we didn\'t have back then.
-So that makes me feel better that we\'re incorporating those now.
+And so we didn&apos;t have a lot of those semantic tags.
+I didn&apos;t know if now you&apos;re using header and footer and nav and just some of the other tags that we didn&apos;t have back then.
+So that makes me feel better that we&apos;re incorporating those now.
 Do you still have a personal portfolio?
-Absolutely, yep, so my website as it exists today is actually just an iteration of what I\'ve built for your class for that final project.
+Absolutely, yep, so my website as it exists today is actually just an iteration of what I&apos;ve built for your class for that final project.
 So that was really cool to have a foundation to work on and kind of turn my website into more of a portfolio showcase of the types of things I do in the industry now.
 And that came in especially handy when I applied for this new job because I was able to share some of my work with them before meeting them in person.

-\>\> That\'s good, so do you code much?
-Is that what you\'re doing, are you still coding or are you doing other things with people?
-You let other people do the code and you\'re managerial and kind of, I\'m really curious what-
+&gt;&gt; That&apos;s good, so do you code much?
+Is that what you&apos;re doing, are you still coding or are you doing other things with people?
+You let other people do the code and you&apos;re managerial and kind of, I&apos;m really curious what-

-\>\> Yeah.
+&gt;&gt; Yeah.

-\>\> What you do when you leave, so.
+&gt;&gt; What you do when you leave, so.

-\>\> Yeah, so I\'m still coding a little bit.
-I still think it\'s a lot of fun and it\'s really important to be able to have that background in programming so I can speak the same language as the developers that I worked with every day.
-Mainly when I\'m doing development work, it\'s just for kind of rapid prototyping things.
+&gt;&gt; Yeah, so I&apos;m still coding a little bit.
+I still think it&apos;s a lot of fun and it&apos;s really important to be able to have that background in programming so I can speak the same language as the developers that I worked with every day.
+Mainly when I&apos;m doing development work, it&apos;s just for kind of rapid prototyping things.
 I do have full-time developers that I work with that do the heavy lifting when it comes to the coding behind the scenes.
-But I\'m out on campus, primarily, sitting down with my users and figuring out what they need from these systems that we\'re providing them.
-And then being able to come back to the office, take that feedback that I got from those users, and translate it into things that the developers can work on, that\'s kind of that heavy middle ground.
+But I&apos;m out on campus, primarily, sitting down with my users and figuring out what they need from these systems that we&apos;re providing them.
+And then being able to come back to the office, take that feedback that I got from those users, and translate it into things that the developers can work on, that&apos;s kind of that heavy middle ground.

-\>\> Okay.
-Okay, so you have a new job though, right? because like I mentioned, I just ran into you in the hallway, I hadn\'t seen you around.
+&gt;&gt; Okay.
+Okay, so you have a new job though, right? because like I mentioned, I just ran into you in the hallway, I hadn&apos;t seen you around.
 What are you doing now?

-\>\> Yeah, so my first job out of school I was a User Experience Analyst.
-Now I\'m a User Experience Designer.
+&gt;&gt; Yeah, so my first job out of school I was a User Experience Analyst.
+Now I&apos;m a User Experience Designer.
 And the main difference there is working for this new department, the Digital Innovation Greenhouse.
-I\'m working on tools that are much more flexible and agile and we\'re working on them iteratively.
-So, I\'m able to go out to campus, get this feedback and write cards for my developers to work on and we can implement things quickly, gather feedback on it and iterate on those changes.
-So, I\'m doing much more design work now, so I\'m kind of picking up a lot of the visual design, the graphic design, trying to figure out which color palettes and typography and iconography works for the systems that we provide.
-And I think that\'s a new, interesting challenge for me.
+I&apos;m working on tools that are much more flexible and agile and we&apos;re working on them iteratively.
+So, I&apos;m able to go out to campus, get this feedback and write cards for my developers to work on and we can implement things quickly, gather feedback on it and iterate on those changes.
+So, I&apos;m doing much more design work now, so I&apos;m kind of picking up a lot of the visual design, the graphic design, trying to figure out which color palettes and typography and iconography works for the systems that we provide.
+And I think that&apos;s a new, interesting challenge for me.

-\>\> That\'s great.
-It kind of brings up something that I hear a lot when we hear about, why are so many developers' men, which they are, and one of the reasons people give is I don\'t want to do tech because I want to be out helping people.
+&gt;&gt; That&apos;s great.
+It kind of brings up something that I hear a lot when we hear about, why are so many developers' men, which they are, and one of the reasons people give is I don&apos;t want to do tech because I want to be out helping people.
 I want to be doing things with people.
 But we had talked, because you originally were a political science major, correct?
 And you moved away.
 Do you feel that you get to interact with people?
-And are you just doing tech or do you feel you\'re doing more?
+And are you just doing tech or do you feel you&apos;re doing more?

-\>\> Absolutely, I still do the tech stuff.
+&gt;&gt; Absolutely, I still do the tech stuff.
 I still consider myself a very technical person, but my main passion is working with people.
-And I think the reason I transitioned into the informatics major from the CS was because I still wanted to work with the human element and I\'m most passionate about helping people solve problems with technology.
-And so, I felt that when I was just programming full time, I really wasn\'t able to interact with the users like I knew that I should, and so there is some middle ground between those two fields.
-And I think that it\'s really important to be able to know what\'s going on behind the scenes with the code when I\'m sitting across from users.
-Because when they give me feedback, I might know what\'s actually capable, kind of in the back of my head, or what we\'re capable of doing, what\'s possible, because I understand our code base.
-But I don\'t necessarily need to be heads down programming all the time, because we\'ve got people that do that full time.
+And I think the reason I transitioned into the informatics major from the CS was because I still wanted to work with the human element and I&apos;m most passionate about helping people solve problems with technology.
+And so, I felt that when I was just programming full time, I really wasn&apos;t able to interact with the users like I knew that I should, and so there is some middle ground between those two fields.
+And I think that it&apos;s really important to be able to know what&apos;s going on behind the scenes with the code when I&apos;m sitting across from users.
+Because when they give me feedback, I might know what&apos;s actually capable, kind of in the back of my head, or what we&apos;re capable of doing, what&apos;s possible, because I understand our code base.
+But I don&apos;t necessarily need to be heads down programming all the time, because we&apos;ve got people that do that full time.

-\>\> Because who wants to be heads down programming all the time.
+&gt;&gt; Because who wants to be heads down programming all the time.
 There are times in life but not forever for me.
-Well, that\'s great.
-This is what I was kind of hoping for is, I\'m this face on this screen that have been lecturing to everybody, and it\'s different when you go to there in the real world.
-And I don\'t know if you were nervous about that first job.
-I found that I\'d done well in school but that didn\'t necessarily mean I knew everything.
-And I like to encourage people to know that when they\'re in tech, they\'re never going to know everything.
-But it\'s these basic building blocks you talked about.
+Well, that&apos;s great.
+This is what I was kind of hoping for is, I&apos;m this face on this screen that have been lecturing to everybody, and it&apos;s different when you go to there in the real world.
+And I don&apos;t know if you were nervous about that first job.
+I found that I&apos;d done well in school but that didn&apos;t necessarily mean I knew everything.
+And I like to encourage people to know that when they&apos;re in tech, they&apos;re never going to know everything.
+But it&apos;s these basic building blocks you talked about.

-\>\> Of course, yep.
+&gt;&gt; Of course, yep.
 It was definitely a learning curve starting that first job after school.
 But I just had to go in confident that I had that background that I got from classes like yours and I had the skill set.
-And really after a couple of months of settling into that new job, I felt like I\'d really found a place for myself and proved myself, and you just gotta take what you learned in school, and start applying it.
+And really after a couple of months of settling into that new job, I felt like I&apos;d really found a place for myself and proved myself, and you just gotta take what you learned in school, and start applying it.
-And figure out how you need to tweak those skill sets to fit in to different types of working environments and it\'s really not as bad as it sounds.
+And figure out how you need to tweak those skill sets to fit in to different types of working environments and it&apos;s really not as bad as it sounds.

-\>\> All right, well, thank you very much.
+&gt;&gt; All right, well, thank you very much.
 I do want to thank Mike for this kind of last-minute interview.
-I hope you found it useful and I hope it\'s going to inspire you to realize that whether you want to get deeply into tech or just really at a surface level, it can help you accomplish any type of job that you\'re going to go into.
+I hope you found it useful and I hope it&apos;s going to inspire you to realize that whether you want to get deeply into tech or just really at a surface level, it can help you accomplish any type of job that you&apos;re going to go into.
 So thank you

 ## Week 4-26.
 Interview: H W

 Good morning, everybody.
-Apparently, I am starting a new series called high jacking my students in the hallway because I\'ve just run into another student, Heidi Wong.
+Apparently, I am starting a new series called high jacking my students in the hallway because I&apos;ve just run into another student, Heidi Wong.
 And what I did is I noticed that she was working on some wire frames.
-So, this is a great opportunity to again talk about some of the real-world applications of the things that you\'re learning in this class.
+So, this is a great opportunity to again talk about some of the real-world applications of the things that you&apos;re learning in this class.
 So good morning, Heidi.

-\>\> Good morning.
+&gt;&gt; Good morning.

-\>\> Thank you for doing this, I really appreciate it.
+&gt;&gt; Thank you for doing this, I really appreciate it.
 So, you were in my class last semester, correct?

-\>\> Yes.
+&gt;&gt; Yes.

-\>\> And one of the things I did as an assignment was ask everybody to sketch out their website before we started designing.
+&gt;&gt; And one of the things I did as an assignment was ask everybody to sketch out their website before we started designing.
 What did you think was the importance of that assignment when you actually did it and how much do you think your sketch really reflected what your final project looked like?

-\>\> Well I thought sketching was actually really helpful in imagining the experience I wanted viewers to have on my website.
-Because at that point, it was very early in the semester so I didn\'t really know how to do very much as far as coding went.
-But I could sketch it\'s pretty simple to think through how the front page would look, and how the elements would be organized?
+&gt;&gt; Well I thought sketching was actually really helpful in imagining the experience I wanted viewers to have on my website.
+Because at that point, it was very early in the semester so I didn&apos;t really know how to do very much as far as coding went.
+But I could sketch it&apos;s pretty simple to think through how the front page would look, and how the elements would be organized?
 So, it was helpful to lay that down on paper, and then ask the questions, and talk to people about how you would actually implement it in code.

-\>\> I have to say, I\'m very impressed because when you say I can sketch, not a problem.
+&gt;&gt; I have to say, I&apos;m very impressed because when you say I can sketch, not a problem.
 Ask me to sketch something and I feel-

-\>\> \[LAUGH\]
+&gt;&gt; &lbrack;LAUGH&rbrack;

-\>\> Like I want to vomit.
-For me I\'m a coder, I can create things but that initial idea of drawing things out is paralyzing to me.
-So, it\'s great to hear, I love to hear that that\'s what some people\'s strengths are.
-And I love that the people whose strengths compliment mine are out there doing the things that I\'m not that great at.
+&gt;&gt; Like I want to vomit.
+For me I&apos;m a coder, I can create things but that initial idea of drawing things out is paralyzing to me.
+So, it&apos;s great to hear, I love to hear that that&apos;s what some people&apos;s strengths are.
+And I love that the people whose strengths compliment mine are out there doing the things that I&apos;m not that great at.
 So, one of the things, I just wanted to mention is I saw that you had these wire frames in front of you.
 And just how often do you use them in this job?

-\>\> Pretty frequently actually.
+&gt;&gt; Pretty frequently actually.
 So, this is a new project I just got put on.
-It\'s called policy maker, and it\'s basically this new tool.
+It&apos;s called policy maker, and it&apos;s basically this new tool.
-They\'re designing for professor at the school of public policy, and it\'s supposed to allow her to facilitate.
+They&apos;re designing for professor at the school of public policy, and it&apos;s supposed to allow her to facilitate.
 So, every year the word school does is list in class in simulation exercise.
 And currently they use these tools to facilitate everything.
-And it\'s not really cut out for that kind of thing, it\'s a three-day simulation where there\'s a lot of communication and collaboration happening.
+And it&apos;s not really cut out for that kind of thing, it&apos;s a three-day simulation where there&apos;s a lot of communication and collaboration happening.
 And so, they want to design this new tool that allow her to facilitate that process.
 And also want the students to more easily communicate and collaborate with one